tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 25006 updated: w-includes, but still have smeissues with admin, working on  it:)  But works.
-* Updated: 25006 updated: htaccess1, delated som code not needed year25:)
+* Updated: 25006 updated: htaccess1, delated som code not needed year 25:)
 * Uddated: 2411225 perishablepress.com8g-firewall Updated,my version with Ai updated.
 * Updated: 250101 qp-includes protect to the new folders and so on
 * Updated: 240102 - 2411225